 It was a spring night in name only.
 The cold winds and heavy drizzle gave evidence that winter had not given up its grasp – only its position.
 With the dark clouds hanging drearily over the countryside south of Berlin, most people could be found in their homes, warming themselves by their fires, reading, or preparing for bed.
-Despite the varying nighttime routines, the one thing that these individuals had in common was ignorance of the accomplishment happening nearby that night.
+Despite the varying nighttime routines, the one thing that all those individuals had in common was ignorance of the accomplishment happening nearby that night.

-The walls that surrounded this most important space were lined with shelves which contained all manner of science relics.
+The walls that surrounded that most important space were lined with shelves which contained all manner of science relics.
 There were jars filled with milky, opaque fluids, and specimens from the earth, the sea, and the internal man.
-There were a wide assortment of tools, some clean and well used, others dust covered and seemingly forgotten.
+There was a wide assortment of tools, some clean and well used, others dust covered and seemingly forgotten.
 Of the most importance were the many well-worn and frequently read books.
 Those heavy, leather bound tomes, works of the great science predecessors and of the obscure thinkers, could be found all throughout the shelving.
 That treasured collection of books formed the foundation of inspiration.

 Steinhauser coughed into the crook of his arm, a habit that endlessly annoyed him.
 Growing up, his mother treated him as if he was fragile and sickly.
 He spent much of his childhood indoors and away from ‘danger’.
 His mother’s view of the world, outside the confines of his childhood home, was nothing short of paranoid.
 In her mind, no place was safe.
 Dangers took the form of the visible – criminals and other unsavory types – and even more fearsome to her, the invisible – germs.

 Leaving his family for school was a turning point in his life.
-Now, being free from the watchfulness of his mother, he was able to pursue his studies with a veracity that wouldn’t be allowed at home.
+Free from the watchfulness of his mother, he was able to pursue his studies with a veracity that wouldn’t be allowed at home.
 He soon discovered that the elixirs he read about as a boy were truly fiction, but the realities that he was being taught were even better.
 True science, with still undiscovered possibilities, excited him more than fiction ever could.
 He devoured his assignments and executed them with scrupulous care.
 A perfect student both in obedience and hard work.

 After graduation, he continued the long hours of experiments and study that became his routine, his lifestyle.
 If he had not met Nadina, his now wife, he wondered how consumed he would have become by his work.
-She brought a balance into his life, a welcome refreshment of thought and companionship.
+She brought a balance into his life, a welcome refreshment of perspective and companionship.
 It was because of her that he used some of his family fortune to purchase a home in the country, just south of Berlin.

 The amazement of the moment caused an unusual excitement in his voice and expectation in his face that overcame any fatigue that the last thirty-six hours of work had produced.
 They were too close to stop – unable to rest even if they wanted to.
-Sleep would be considered by the two men, as nothing more than a humorous ideal at this point.
+Sleep would be considered, by the two men, as nothing more than a humorous ideal at that point.

 Professor Koehler, the usually more enthusiastic of the two, responded with heavy solemnity, “Ja.
 I believe we are.
 We have exceeded our established minimum curing period, for whatever our assumptions are worth.”

-Koehler knew it was, Steinhauser was one of the most meticulous persons he had ever met, but felt the need to confirm the setup one last time.
+Koehler knew it was, Steinhauser was one of the most meticulous persons he had ever met but felt the need to confirm the setup one last time.
 They were on the verge of scientific greatness and wanted no mistakes.

 “Ja.
 Everything is in place.”

 Shaking off the aberrant thought, he used his protectively gloved hand and awkwardly maneuvered his thick fingers into the grips of a pair of iron tongs.
-After opening and closing them a few times to get a feel for the workings of it, he felt comfortable to proceed.
-Not as dexterous as using his bare hands, he still showed considerable skill in cautiously and gently grabbing the amalgam cube – the color of sandstone and about the size of a sugar cube – with the tong’s pincers and used his other hand to grab his wrist in support.
-He slowly walked it over to Steinhauser – there was nothing to truly suggest that their cube was unstable, that he couldn’t just lift it with his bare fingers, but there was also no meaningful precedent set, so all caution had to be used.
+After opening and closing them a few times to get a feel for the workings of them, he felt comfortable to proceed.
+Not as dexterous as using his bare hands, he still showed considerable skill in cautiously and gently grabbing the amalgam cube – the color of sandstone and about the size of a sugar cube.
+With all caution possible, he used his free hand to grab his wrist in support.
+Slowly, he walked it over to Steinhauser – there was nothing to truly suggest that their cube was unstable, that he couldn’t just lift it with his bare fingers, but there was also no meaningful precedent set, so all caution had to be used.

 With continued skill, Professor Koehler lightly placed the cube into the ceramic harness, wincing as he had to drop it into the receptacle about half the cubes length since the tongs were blocked by the walls of the harness.
 It was a perfect fit, no visible gap between the side of the cube and the walls that enveloped it.
 It reminded Koehler of a child’s toy where one placed the right shaped object into the right shaped hole.